 The ULTIMATE Guide to New York with Kids

 How to Get There:

-You can also take a train to New York (we rode Amtrak actually from Washington DC and it was great!).
+You can also take a train to New York (we rode Amtrak actually from Washington DC and it was great!
+You can read Ella’s story on the Amtrak blog here).
 Here are a few of the train services that travel to New York: Amtrak, NJ Transit, Long Island Rail Road, and Metro-North Railroad.